M0Leo/prototype/README.md

 # prototype
- A prototype of the graduation project
+A prototype of the graduation project.